Typeform/foreyes/README.md

 Foreyes is a CLI tool that uses `node.js` and `yarn`; so be insured to have them installed.
 And because Foreyes uses Selenium, have `Java` installed too.

-Additionally, at the moment IE11 is run on browserstack.
-Be sure to export these ENV vars.
+Additionally, at the moment IE11 and Safari are run on browserstack.
+If you use them, be sure to export these ENV vars.
 ```
 BROWSERSTACK_USERNAME
 BROWSERSTACK_KEY